BambooFlower/Math-Scripts/README.md

 - PageRank.m: Compute the importance of a vertex using the PageRank algorithm
 - RungeKutta.m: Runge-Kutta fourth order method ODE solver
 - SIRWaning.py: SIR model for population dynamics with waning immnunity
-- Sigma.m: Estimation of Pi using Liebniz formula
+- Sigma.m: Estimate of Pi using Liebniz formula
-- TriChess.m: Computes the number of triple pairing in a triple chess tournament
+- TriChess.m: Compute the number of triple pairings in a triple chess tournament

 <br/><br/>